DellGEOS/AzureStackHOLs/lab-guides/06-ExpandingAzureStackHCI/readme.md

 You can copy code into PowerShellISE or Visual Studio Code and collapse all regions (in PSISE it's ctrl+m)

 ![](./media/vscode01.png)

+Note: as you can see, it also contains step to populate SBE package and step to update drivers.
+In virtual environment you should skip these steps.

 ```PowerShell
 #region Variables